-We have estimated there were 3 million instances of misdirected payments annually20, at an average handling cost of £17.50 per incident for PSPs.21 attributable to B2B invoices is estimated to be £10.6 billion, which we divide by the average business utility bill (£2,528,
+We have estimated there were 3 million instances of misdirected payments annually21, at an average handling cost of £17.50 per incident for PSPs.22

 The adoption of Confirmation of Payee would reduce the risk of misdirected payments, as the payer would be able to check automatically whether the account he is about to send money to is the right one.
 The number of such incidents handled by PSPs would therefore be reduced.